 - Check for doneness.
 To check for doneness, use a meat thermometer.
 Once it reaches 160 degrees, take it out of the oven immediately.
 Cooking times vary depending on the size of the loaf, and it’s not an exact science.
 A meat thermometer removes the guesswork!

 - Let it rest.
 The hardest part about making meatloaf is waiting for it to set before slicing.
 It’s very tempting to have a slice right away but wait for 10 to 15 minutes for it to rest.
 If you slice it too soon, the meatloaf will fall apart.

 It may be highly addictive, but it’s hardly a meal by itself.
 Round out your dinner with these fantastic sides that complement meatloaf beautifully.

-Want a heartier meal?
-Go for something starchy!
-You can’t go wrong with meatloaf and potatoes, so mashed, baked, or scalloped potatoes would be perfect.
+- Potatoes.
+You can’t go wrong with meatloaf and potatoes.
+Mashed, baked, or scalloped potatoes would be perfect.

-You can turn the meatloaf into a scrumptious sandwich.
+- Make it a sandwich.
 Two pieces of white bread, some lettuce, and tomato will do the trick.
 Don’t forget the ketchup and mustard!

 How to Store and Freeze Meatloaf